pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Select a WBEM connection definition as current or default.

-      Selects the connection named NAME from the persistently stored named connectionsto be the current connection if NAME exists in the store .
-If the NAME argument does not exist, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.
+      Selects the connection named NAME from the persistently stored named connections to be the current connection.The connection definition must exist in the connections file.
+If the NAME argument is not specified, a list of connections from the connections file is presented with a prompt for the user to select a connection definition.

       Default and current connection are set if the --default option exists;
       otherwise only the current connection the interactive session is set .